spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 Let’s break down what the above snippet does:

 * `[WorkerType(WorkerUtils.UnityGameLogic)]`<br/>
 This `WorkerType` annotation marks this `MonoBehaviours` to only be enabled for a specific worker-type.
-In this case, this `Monobehaviour` will only be enabled on `UnityGameLogic` client-workers, ensuring that it will never run on your server-workers.
+In this case, this `MonoBehaviour` will only be enabled on `UnityGameLogic` client-workers, ensuring that it will never run on your server-workers.

 > While we also separate our prefabs by worker types, its good practice to annotation `MonoBehaviour`s that are worker specific with `WorkerType` annotations.<br/><br/>It makes it explicit to the reader where the `MonoBehaviour` should run and serves as a safety check against accidentally putting this behaviour on a prefab meant for a different worker type.

 * `[Require] private HealthPickupWriter healthPickupWriter;`<br/>
 This is a `Writer` object, which allows you to interact with and modify your SpatialOS components easily at runtime.
 In particular, this is a `HealthPickupWriter`, which allows you to access and write to the value of the `HealthPickup` component of the underlying linked entity.
 For more information about Readers, see the [Writer API]({{urlRoot}}/content/gameobject/readers-writers#writer-api).

-> The `[Reqiure]` annotation on the `HealthPickupWriter` is very important.
+> The `[Require]` annotation on the `HealthPickupWriter` is very important.
 This tells the GDK to [inject]({{urlRoot}}/content/glossary#inject) this object when its requirements are fulfilled.
 A Writer's requirements is that the underlying SpatialOS component is checked out on your worker-instance, and your worker-instance is authoritative over that component.<br/><br/>**A `Monobehaviour` will only be enabled if all required objects have their requirements satisfied.**

 * `private void OnTriggerEnter(Collider other)`<br/>
 Most functions will **only** be called if the `MonoBehaviour` is enabled, but `OnTriggerEnter` is called even when it is disabled.
 It is unusual in this sense.
 For this reason, scripts which use `OnTriggerEnter` **must** check whether objects that are have annotations `[Require]` are null (indicating that the requirements were not met) before using functions on those objects.